Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - Do not strain when you have a bowel movement.
-This may cause bleeding from your wound.
+Straining may cause bleeding from your procedure area.
 Ask your healthcare provider if you need medicine to help make your bowel movements easier.

 - Reach or maintain a healthy weight.
 Too much body weight can put pressure on your leg veins and cause blood to pool.
 This increases your risk for another blood clot.
 Activity can help you manage your weight.
-Ask your healthcare provider to help you create a weight loss plan if you are overweight.
+Ask your healthcare provider what a healthy weight is for you.
+He or she can help you create a safe weight loss plan, if needed.

-- Follow your healthcare provider's directions to manage health conditions that can cause a blood clot.
+- Manage health conditions that can cause a blood clot.
 Examples are high cholesterol and diabetes.